Skip to main content

 3 mentions Positive Neutral Negative

-The gameplay aspect of the game is largely criticized for its absence, particularly in the context of a visual novel format, which some users feel should not be judged by traditional gameplay standards.
+The gameplay aspect of the game is largely criticized for its absence, particularly in the context of a visual novel format, which some users feel is not a valid point of contention.
 Overall, there seems to be a lack of engagement or interactive elements that would typically define gameplay.

 • “I'm not going to criticize this for having no gameplay, because I didn't even get far enough to see if there is any.”

-• “Ranting over a visual novel not having any gameplay would be like getting angry at a duck because it's not a chihuahua.”
+• “Ranting over a visual novel not having any gameplay would be like getting upset at a duck because it's not a chihuahua.”

 • grinding